joecochran/sign-your-commits-with-gpg-talk/example.md

-This is an eample file
+This is an example file